audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the library to retrieve
+ID | The ID of the library to delete.

 <aside class="notice">Deleting a library will remove all library items including any user progress for those items.</aside>